bpineau/aws-iam-mfa/README.md

 env AWS_PROFILE=admin    terraform apply
 ```

-If we don't use `aws-vault` (which will take car of generating sesions token and ephemeral keys for us),
+If we don't use `aws-vault` (which will take care of generating sesions token and ephemeral keys for us),
-We must write our aws key in ~/.aws/config to get the the MFA prompt when calling an alternate profile:
+we have to write AWS keys in ~/.aws/config to get the the MFA prompt when calling an alternate profile:
 ```bash
 # without aws keys in ~/.aws/config ,
 # this won't work and display a dumb 'aws_access_key_id':